21 Peru Travel Tips: What to Know Before Your First Trip

 4) Take Uber.

 We got around Lima primarily using Uber.
 Our Uber ride from LIM to Barranco was 50% less than the airport taxis quoted.
-The only downside to using Uber at LIM was that the internet connection was spotty, which made communication with the Uber driver difficult.
+The only downside to using Uber at LIM was spotty internet, which made communication with the driver difficult.

 5) Beware: Taxi drivers are aggressive at the airport.